murl-digital/aurora/README.md

 authorization or protection in place against attackers, and the API has full console access.** To trigger an effect action, simply send a POST request to the respective endpoint.

+#### Wait, what's a REST API?

+If this is your first time hearing about this, worry not for this section exists.
+A REST API is one way for computers to communicate with each other over the internet, based on the http protocol (the same one which you use to surf the web).
+Here's an [article](https://pusher.com/tutorials/understanding-rest-api#rest) if you want to read up on this a bit more.

+#### OK, how do I send this new fandangled http requests?

+There are a lot of tools for all sorts of programming languages to send these requests for you (e.g OkHttp for java, axios for javascript, simply google "send an http request with [insert your programming language here]" and you shall find).
+There's even tools like cURL and Insomnia (the latter is what I use to test the plugin!)

 ## API Endpoints

 ### Stop